 Lecturers: Dr A.R.
 Beresford and Dr A.C.
-Rice No. of practical classes: 8 x 2-hour sessions Prerequisite course: Foundations of Computer Science Companion courses: Object-Oriented Programming, Floating-Point Computation This course is a prerequisite for Algorithms I and II, for Further Java and for Concurrent and Distributed Systems, as well as for the Group Project.
+Rice No. of practical classes: 8 x 2-hour sessions

+Prerequisite course: Foundations of Computer Science

+Companion courses: Object-Oriented Programming, Floating-Point Computation and Distributed Systems, as well as for the Group Project.